exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - **content.txid**: the hash for the anchoring bitcoin transaction, which is considered to be a LECT.

-Returns an error if the specified `id` is greater or equal to validators amount.

 ### Nearest LECT

 ```None